-Singer Céline Dion has announced that she and her husband, René Angélil, have talked very honestly and openly about his long battle with throat cancer and his last wish.
+Singer Céline Dion has announced that she and her husband, René Angélil, have talked very honestly and openly about his long battle with throat cancer and

 “René says to me, ‘I want to die in your arms.’
 OK… I’ll be there, you’ll die in my arms,” she told USA Today in an interview.

 Dion’s husband was diagnosed with throat cancer for a second time in 2013.
 Preparing for his death must be devastating for Dion, yet having the opportunity to discuss his end-of-life choices together is likely bringing some comfort to the couple and their family.

 Most of us wouldn’t even know where to begin discussing end-of-life wishes with our loved ones, and of course, sadly, we aren’t guaranteed that option.
 But would you know how to have this conversation?
 Here, Juli Fraga, SheKnows Expert and licensed psychologist, offers practical advice to help you through the painful process.